Seahawks notes: Jason Myers sticking to routine despite misses, Luke Willson plans to play through rib injury

 Eight players were listed as limited, again including receiver Josh Gordon, listed with an ankle issue.

-But offensive coordinator Brian Schottenheimer indicated the ankle isn’t a serious issue saying after practice that Gordon is “moving around good.”
+But offensive coordinator Brian Schottenheimer indicated the ankle isn’t a serious issue, saying after practice that Gordon is “moving around good.”

-Center Joey Hunt, out Thursday with a hip, was upgraded to limited Friday.
+Center Joey Hunt, out Thursday with a hip injury, was upgraded to limited Friday.
 But new on the list of limited players included receiver Tyler Lockett (hip) and offensive linemen D.J.
 Fluker (shoulder) and Phil Haynes (ankle).

 Among the full participants was safety Quandre Diggs, who appears set to make his Seattle debut Monday.